Your request is being processed, please wait.

 Bullying prevention and behaviour support resources

-Creating a safe, respectful, and connected community starts with shared expectations.
-The Airdrie Way provides this foundation.
-Bullying prevention and The Airdrie Way helps parents, educators, and community members understand how we can all work together to make Airdrie a place where everyone feels respected and supported.
+The Airdrie Way builds a foundation that helps parents, educators, and community members work together to make Airdrie a place where everyone feels respected and supported.

 The Airdrie Way handout (PDF)